Alexander von Bock: Biography

 From 1850 to 1857, he studied at the Imperial Academy of Arts, where his primary instructor was Peter Clodt.
 During his time there, he received several awards.
 Upon graduating, he was presented with a large gold medal for his bas-relief depicting the crucifixion of Jesus.
 He was also named an "Artist First-Class".
 The following year, he was given a stipend to study abroad.
 From then until 1864, he spent time in Germany, France and Italy.

 Upon returning, he was named "Professor of Sculpture", for the figures of Psyche and Cupid that he created while in Rome.
 Both works were purchased by Tsar Alexander II, and placed in the Hermitage.
-The following year, he was elected a member of the faculty in the sculpture department at the academy.
-He taught at the academy, and was a member of its governing council, until his death.
+The following year, he was elected a member of the faculty in the sculpture department at the academy; in 1883, he was promoted to first-degree professor in 1883.
+He taught at the academy, and was a member of its governing council, until his final years; due to his declining health and amidst the academical reform, Bock retired from the Imperial Academy in July 1894.
+Bock's most notable pupils were Vladimir Beklemishev and Hugo Salemann who, albeit arguing with their master, eventually succeeded him at the reformed Academy; his students also included Robert Bach and Maria Dillon, as well as the pioneering Estonian sculptors, Amandus Adamson and August Weizenberg.
+Ilya Gintsburg and Leonid Sherwood, sometimes written as Bock's students, never considered themselves as such, however.